fabianfassnacht/QGIS_Tutorial_3/QGIS_Tutorial_3a.md

 To practice a bit more raster visualization options, try do conduct the following exercises:

 (1) Change the multi-band visualization by assigning other bands of the satellite image to the red, green and blue channel of QGIS.
 For example you can try the combination Red Channel: 6 Green Channel: 3 and Blue Channel 2.
-This is the so called near{infrared{view where the red channel is replaced by near-infrared information which makes the vegetation appears in red colours in the image.
+This is the so called color-infrared-view where the red channel is replaced by near-infrared information which makes the vegetation appears in red colours in the image.

 (2) Zoom to the extent of the satellite image and export the current view by selecting "Project" -> "Save as Image" from the main menu of QGIS (Figure 16).
 This will be the first proof that you completed the Tutorial.

 ![Figure 16: Export current view as image](Fig_16.png)

 ** Figure 16: Save current view to image**

 (3) Try to switch the render type from "multi-band color" to "single-band gray" and compare the gray values of band 3 and band 6 of the raster dataset.
 What do you see?
-Are there any differences in the patterns you observe?
+Are there any differences in the patterns you observe?
 Give some short descriptions of you observe - you can export images with the same procedure as explained in step (2).
 This should with your explanations.
 This will be the second proof that you completed the Tutorial.

 ## Reference tutorial 3